Saguenay–St. Lawrence Marine Park: Saguenay-St. Lawrence Marine Park management plan

-On April 6, 1990, the governments and Quebec and Canada signed an agreement to create the Saguenay–St. Lawrence Marine Park.
+On April 6, 1990, the governments of Quebec and Canada signed an agreement to create the Saguenay–St. Lawrence Marine Park.
 The management plan was originally drafted in 1995, and the park was officially created in 1998.
 This was the first time that Quebec and Canada worked together to create a marine protected area (MPA).
 Saguenay–St. Lawrence Marine Park was the first park in Canada to be dedicated to preserving a marine environment.
 The Saguenay-St Lawrence Marine Park is the product of years of coordinated conservation efforts between the two governments and is part of a larger endeavour to protect Canada's marine environment.
 There was no transfer of land, so each government continues to act within the scope of their jurisdictions within the park.
 The park was created to increase the level of protection of a representative portion of the ecosystems present in the Saguenay River and St. Lawrence estuary.
 This was done with the goal of benefitting the present and future generations, for conservation purposes and to encourage its use for education, science and recreation.
 Two rounds of public consultations were conducted in order to determine the boundaries of the park and to present the management plan.

 Management of the park is done following the principles of environmentally sustainable use, where ecosystems are used according to their limits regarding providing ecosystem services and resources.
 This ecosystem-based management method takes into account the renewal rates of marine resources.
 As well, protects endangered populations and habitats and aims to reduce the impact that human activities have on the operation of ecosystems.

 The management plan was revisited in 2010 and a new document was produced.
 The revised management plan describes issues and objectives that guide new strategies to be implemented concerning the following: participatory management, ecosystem biodiversity, environmental sustainability of resource use, visitor experience, public education, public awareness, and administration.